texfaq/texfaq.github.io/FAQ-usepsfont.md

 packages, you need the font metric files and font description (`.fd`) files for each font family you want to use.
-For convenience, metrics for the ''common 35'' PostScript fonts found in most PostScript printers are provided with PSNFSS, packaged as the ''Laserwriter set''.
+For convenience, metrics for the "common 35" PostScript fonts found in most PostScript printers are provided with PSNFSS, packaged as the "Laserwriter set".

 For older versions of LaTeX there are various schemes, of which the simplest to use is probably the PSLaTeX macros distributed with